partspile/site/PRD.md

 ### Data Archiving Strategy
 - **Soft Delete for Ads**: Ads are marked as archived by setting `deleted_at` timestamp instead of being moved to separate tables
 - **Soft Delete for Users**: Users are marked as archived by setting `deleted_at` timestamp instead of being moved to separate tables
-- **Unified Vehicle Data**: All vehicle associations remain in the single `AdCar` table, accessible for both active and archived ads
+- **Unified Vehicle Data**: All vehicle associations remain in the single `AdVehicle` table, accessible for both active and archived ads
 - **Benefits**:
   - Eliminates data duplication between active and archived states
   - Simplifies database schema and maintenance